 Archives for August 2012

-For today’s seasonal recipe round-up on squash (and zucchini), I’d like to show you how to dehydrate it.
-A single zucchini or squash plant is quite productive and can easily overwhelm a good sized family.
-So preserving it for the future is a good and frugal idea.
-Not to mention that your family may be pretty sick of it, if you’re eating a lot fresh.
+For today’s seasonal recipe round-up, I’d like to show you how to dehydrate zucchini and summer squash!
+Preserving an abundant harvest frugal idea.
 The two best ways I’ve found to dehydrate zucchini are: shredded and thinly sliced.
 The thinly sliced become zucchini chips and they’re really good!

 In this first episode of Know Your Food with Wardee, you’ll get to know me and my family and my homestead.
 I’ll share why I started a podcast and what you can expect in the weeks to come.
 Plus, I’ll talk about how my family is merging both traditional foods and preparedness to come up with a long-term food storage plan, including some nitty gritty details.
 Check out the sneak peek video, or dive right in by pressing play.